SkygearIO/skygear-doc/content/ios/query.md

 query.offset = 5;     // ignore the first 5 records
 ```

+Setting an `offset` number means skipping that many rolls before beginning to return rows.
+If the `offset` number is 0, then no rows will be skipped.
+If you use both `limit` and `offset`, then `offset` numbers of rows will be skipped before starting to limit the number of rows returned.

-Now the first 5 records in the result list will be ignored.
-Your query result will start with the 6th record.
+Now the first 5 records in the result list are skipped.
+The query result starts with the 6th record.
+It works just like SQL offset.

 ### Record Count